SiamakAB/immersive-digital-twin-lab/CODE_OF_CONDUCT.md

 ---

 ## Attribution
-*This Code of Conduct is adapted from the [Contributor Covenant, version 2.0](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html).
+<small>*This Code of Conduct is adapted from the [Contributor Covenant, version 2.0](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html).
-Community Impact Guidelines were inspired by Mozilla’s code of conduct enforcement ladder.*
+Community Impact Guidelines were inspired by Mozilla’s code of conduct enforcement ladder.* </small>

-*For answers to common questions, see the [FAQ](https://www.contributor-covenant.org/faq).
-Translations are available [here](https://www.contributor-covenant.org/translations).*
+<small>*For answers to common questions, see the [FAQ](https://www.contributor-covenant.org/faq).
+Translations are available [here](https://www.contributor-covenant.org/translations).*</small>